onndr/PAIM-health-clinic/health_clinic/backend/README.md

-# FastAPI Library Project
+# Flask Health Clinic Project

-This project is a FastAPI application that provides user registration and login functionalities using JWT, along with CRUD operations for a book object.
+This project is a Flask application that provides user registration and login functionalities using JWT, along with CRUD operations for an appoinment object.
 It connects to a PostgreSQL database and utilizes SQLAlchemy for ORM.

 ## Setup Instructions